-You can make a complaint about us or one of our network providers or pharmacies, including a complaint about the quality of your care.
+You can make a complaint about us or one of our network providers, including a complaint about the quality of your care.
 This type of complaint does not involve coverage or payment disputes.
-For more information on making a complaint about your medical care, see Chapter 9 (What to do if you have a problem or complaint (coverage decisions, appeals, complaints)).
+For more information on making a complaint about your medical care, see Chapter 7 (What to do if you have a problem or complaint (coverage decisions, appeals, complaints)).

 Method Complaints about Medical Care - Contact Information

 CALL 1-866-334-3141

 Calls to this number are free.

 7 a.m. - 8 p.m., seven days a week (including major holidays)

 TTY 711

 Calls to this number are free.

 7 a.m. - 8 p.m., seven days a week (including major holidays)

-Method Complaints about Medical Care - Contact Information WRITE Baylor Scott & White Health Plan 1206 West Campus Drive Temple, Texas 76502 MEDICARE WEBSITE You can submit a complaint about BSW SeniorCare Advantage (PPO) directly to Medicare.
+WRITE Baylor Scott & White Health Plan

+1206 West Campus Drive

+Temple, Texas 76502

+MEDICARE WEBSITE You can submit a complaint about BSW SeniorCare Advantage Select (HMO) directly to Medicare.
 To submit an online complaint to Medicare go to www.medicare.gov/MedicareComplaintForm/home.aspx .

-Where to send a request asking us to pay for our share of the cost for medical care or a drug you have received
+Where to send a request asking us to pay for our share of the cost for medical care you have received

-If you have received a bill or paid for services (such as a provider bill) that you think we should pay for, you may need to ask us for reimbursement or to pay the provider bill.
-See Chapter 7 (Asking us to pay our share of a bill you have received for covered medical services or drugs).
+If you have received a bill or paid for services (such as a provider bill) that you think we should pay for, you may need to ask us for reimbursement or to pay the provider bill, see Chapter 5 (Asking us to pay our share of a bill you have received for covered medical services).

 Please note: If you send us a payment request and we deny any part of your request, you can appeal our decision.
-See Chapter 9 (What to do if you have a problem or complaint (coverage decisions, appeals, complaints)) for more information.
+See Chapter 7 (What to do if you have a problem or complaint (coverage decisions, appeals, complaints)) for more information.

-Method Payment Requests - Contact Information WRITE Medical Requests Baylor Scott & White Health Plan 1206 West Campus Drive Temple, Texas 76502 Pharmacy Requests OptumRx P.O.
-Box 650287 Dallas, Texas 75265-0287 WEBSITE Medical and Pharmacy Requests BSWHealthPlan.com/Medicare
+Method Payment Requests - Contact Information WRITE Baylor Scott & White Health Plan 1206 West Campus Drive Temple, Texas 76502 WEBSITE BSWHealthPlan.com/Medicare